+- 1. What do you observe?
+The globe lights up. - 2.
+What happens when you disconnect one end of one of the wires?

+The light goes out.

-QUESTIONS: 1.
-What do you observe?
-What happens when you disconnect one e wires? nd of one of the 3.
-The one end of the battery is labelled posi- end is negative.
-Draw a diagram of the bat ends as positive or negative.
-Part 2 1.
-Set up a new circuit with 2 batteries and 1 and 2.
-Explain how you connected the batteries s
+3. The one end of the battery is labelled positive and the other end is negative.
+Draw a diagram of the battery and label the ends as positive or negative.

+Part 2

+- 1. Set up a new circuit with 2 batteries and 1 globe. - 2.
 Explain how you connected the batteries so the globe still light up.